 The offense of Following Too Closely is a traffic infraction charged under Virginia Code §46.2-816.
 It is not a misdemeanor or criminal offense.
 The maximum punishment that may be imposed is a $250 fine and court costs of approximately $67.

 Following Too Closely is a four point demerit point violation with the Virginia Division of Motor Vehicles (DMV).
 A conviction stays on the driving record for three years.
-The DMV points stay on the license for two years.
+The DMV points fall off the driving record after two years.
 The charge is pre-payable with a fine of $30.
 Attorney Yeargan regularly defends these cases and seeks to obtain dismissal or reduction of the charge to a lesser offense.

-Persons with Commercial Drivers Licenses (CDL) need to be aware that Following Too Closely is considered to be a "Serious Violation" under the rules for Virginia CDL Disqualification.
+Following Too Closely is considered to be a "Serious Violation" under the rules for Virginia Commercial Drivers License (CDL) Disqualification.
 Two or more Serious Violation convictions within 3 years results in a 60 day Disqualification.
-It does not matter if the person was driving a commercial motor vehicle at the time of the offense.
+It does not matter if the person was driving a personal or commercial motor vehicle at the time of the offense.
 Three or more Serious Violation convictions in a three year period mandates a 120 day Disqualification.
 Please see the CDL Disqualification Page at the DMV website.

 If you have a CDL or drive for work, contact an experienced lawyer to protect your livelihood.
 Attorney Yeargan can help you get the charges dismissed or reduced to a non-moving violation that carries no points.
 This will also help you with insurance rates.